Nationals vs. Royals Player Props Betting Odds

 |0

-- Salvador Perez has 49 hits with 11 doubles, 11 home runs, eight walks and 28 RBI.
+- Bobby Witt Jr. has 51 hits with eight doubles, four triples, nine home runs, 11 walks and 25 RBI.
+He's also stolen 15 bases.

-- Perez has picked up a hit in two straight games.
-During his last five outings he is batting .263 with a double, two home runs, a walk and three RBI.
+- Witt Jr. has picked up at least one hit in three straight games.
+During his last five outings he is batting .333 with a double, two home runs and six RBI.

 |Opponent